QYQYMBA/ChiyaProject/README.md

 ### Using installer
 You can also use [installer](https://github.com/QYQYMBA/ChiyaProject/releases).
 You can use installer to get latest release.
 In future auto updates will be performed using installer.
-Installer is built using Qt Installer Framework.
+Installer is created using Qt Installer Framework.

 ### Download .exe
 You can download latest [release](https://github.com/QYQYMBA/ChiyaProject/releases) here.